NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 In the interest of total disclosure, [here](https://nunosempere.github.io/rat/eamentalhealth/analysis/regressions_EA_mental_health.html)  is a link with the 20 regressions carried out, and the code used to generate them.

-The bottomline seems to be that EA is correlated with better mental health, across almost all measures.
+The bottom-line seems to be that EA is correlated with better mental health, across almost all measures.
 However, the error bars are humongous, and no significance thresholds are reached.
 Note that this is only valid for people who are already involved enough with EA to answer this survey.

 Curiously, I was kind of expecting the opposite result.
 It would just have been so much more interesting / contrarian.
 See also: [Efffective Altruists, not as mentally ill as you think](https://slatestarcodex.com/2015/03/06/effective-altruists-not-as-mentally-ill-as-you-think/)